BPJandree/AutoGLM/README.md

 This is an R package for automated GLM modelling suitable for large datasets.

 # Known bugs
 This package is still in alpha, you can contact me if you encounter problems.
-Some bugs are known:
+Some bugs are already known.

 - Using option "opt.t" in autoGLM() does currently not work. opt.t() command itself is functional.
 You can also use the opt.t routine in generalizeToSpecific().
 - The opt.h routine is broken.
 I will look into it as soon as possible.
 In general I always recommend to use opt.ic, but if you have specific need for optimization using LR, F or Chisq tests, opt.h. is for you.
 If you want to use it as soon as possible, contact me and I will make repair of this line of code an urgent matter.
 -By default, the outputpath (if you do not specify one) is you working directory.
 If no default set in your system32 settings, the command will terminate with an error unless you have spcified an outputpath.
 You can run getwd() to check this whther you have set up a working directory.